God’s purpose and grace. Nice to see you here. Take a few minutes to skim through my story and even check out a few blog posts.

 One more thing about me

 There are characters in my head who cry out.
 “Put me in your novel.”
 It’s been a work in progress and the story keeps building, and calling for my attention.
 So I had to promise myself that I will be more intentional in writing now and learn all intricacies of writing a novel.
 Someday it may come to fruition.
 I may include a character or two in one of the blog posts in the future.
-Who knows?
+Dream accomplished!
+UPDATE: The Other Child was published November 2017.

 And I trust you, the reader, will be inspired and given hope especially during tough times.
 Self-esteem, control issues, depression, addiction, codependency are topics that are close to my heart so they will fuel some of the content of my blogs.
 I’ve had to do research on these topics to have more knowledge to encourage others to walk through life’s disappointments with dignity and grace.

 That’s what it’s about.
 Freedom to choose…sometimes we choose right and sometimes choose wrong, or then we don’t choose at all.
 I now have the choice to be happy and enjoy my life regardless of the chaos around me.
-I hope to encourage you to make the right choice to live in peace in the cares of life.
+I hope to encourage you to make the right choice to live in peace during difficult times when the cares of life try to overwhelm.

 What you can do

 Now that you know a little about my story, would you tell me about yours?
-I would also love it if you would pass it on by sharing it on your favorite social media.
+I would also love it if you would post this link on your favorite social media.
 Or for those who are unplugged, you can spread the word via email.
 I’m not perfect nor do I claim to have expertise but I would love to know your thoughts.
 You can share your thoughts right on the comment section of the blog or by private email.

 I invite you to follow my blogging journey and be inspired.
 You can sign up in the Subscription Box on the side bar of this page.
 You will get new posts right into your email inbox.
 I will keep them short and